rynmurdock/rynmurdock.github.io/_pages/about.md

 I go by Advadnoun on Twitter but my given name is Ryan Murdock.

-Most of my recent work is in machine learning research and engineering, with a focus on text-to-image, where I've done foundational research along with contributing to large-scale text-to-image projects that you may have heard of.
+Most of my recent work is in machine learning research and engineering, with a focus on text-to-image, where I've done foundational research along with working on large-scale text-to-image projects that you may have heard of.
 I also have interests & work within art, psychology, linguistics, vision, and others.

 Formerly affiliated with the University of Utah, my Patreon, & Adobe.